The Poincar\'e-extended ab-index: The Poincaré-Extended -index

-where $[\mon]f \in \Z[y]$ is equal to the coefficient of the monomial $\mon$ in the polynomial $f \in \Z[y]\langle\aaa,\bbb\rangle$. \Cref{thm:refinement-of-ber} generalizes~\cite[Theorem~3.1]{billera-ehrenborg-readdy} relating the $\aaa\bbb$-index of the lattice of flats of an oriented matroid with the $\aaa\bbb$-index of its face poset.
+\Cref{thm:refinement-of-ber} generalizes~\cite[Theorem~3.1]{billera-ehrenborg-readdy} relating the $\aaa\bbb$-index of the lattice of flats of an oriented matroid with the $\aaa\bbb$-index of its face poset.
 As a consequence, we see that $\extPsi(P;y,\aaa,\bbb)$ is akin to a refinement of a $\ccc\ddd$-index.
 We make this observation precise in the following corollary.

 \begin{corollary} For an $R$-labeled poset~$P$, there exists a polynomial $\Phi(P; \ccc_1,\ccc_2,\ddd)$ in noncommuting variables $\ccc_1,\ccc_2,\ddd$ such that

 In particular, the pullback $\aaa\bbb$-index $\pullPsi(P;\aaa,\bbb)$ is a polynomial in noncommuting variables $\ccc = \aaa+\bbb$ and $2\ddd = 2(\aaa\bbb+\bbb\aaa)$. \end{corollary}